api-platform/docs/distribution/testing.md

     bin/console doctrine:fixtures:load
 ```

-To learn more about fixtures, take a look at the documentation of [Zenstruck/Foundry](https://symfony.com/bundles/ZenstruckFoundryBundle/current/index.html).
+To learn more about fixtures, take a look at the documentation of [Foundry](https://symfony.com/bundles/ZenstruckFoundryBundle/current/index.html).
-The list of available generators as well as a cookbook explaining how to create custom generators can be found in the documentation of [Faker](https://github.com/fakerphp/faker), the library used by Zenstruck Foundry under the hood.
+The list of available generators as well as a cookbook explaining how to create custom generators can be found in the documentation of [Faker](https://github.com/fakerphp/faker), the library used by Foundry under the hood.

 ## Writing Functional Tests